What is the System for Aiming With Sidespin (SAWS)?

 Do you actually use SAWS?
 If so, why?

 I use SAWS on every shot with sidespin.
+The best thing about SAWS is it doesn’t require any feel/judgement/intuition (for all squirt/swerve/throw effects) that otherwise takes countless hours of trial-and-error practice and successful experience to develop.
 It gives me confidence since I don’t need to think about or judge CB deflection (the net effect of squirt and swerve, which vary with shot distance and speed).
 And SAWS is very effective.
 I make more shots than I would otherwise if I were using just feel and intuition.
 I just do the BHE/FHE pivots and I get the right line of aim.
 For more info, see the videos and question answers here:

-What should you move, not move, and look at during the BHE and FHE pivots?
+What should you move and not move during the BHE and FHE pivots?

 The SAWS BHE/FHE system sounds too complicated.
 And doesn’t the pivot affect your stance alignment?